regebro/hovercraft/docs/introduction.rst

 The tools that exist to make presentations from text-markup will make slideshows that has a sequence of slides from left to right.
-But the fashion now is to have presentations that rotate and zoon in and out.
+But the fashion now is to have presentations that rotate and zoom in and out.
 One open source solution for that is impress.js_.

 **With impress.js you can make modern cool presentations.**